cdli-gh/annodoc/index.md

 "PN  (and) PN  swore that PN  declared: 'I will marry (her)'" (NG 15:6-9, 16:6-11, example from PPCS manual)

-Note that CDLI annotates adverbial clauses as relative clauses.
-The label advcl is not used.
+Note that CDLI annotates adverbial clauses without `mark` as relative clauses.
 We follow a morphology-driven approach to syntax annotation and mark syntactic subordination along with the case of the constituent.
 If a subordinate clause is headless (and also lacking a "relative pronoun" such as lu2), we mark it as acl+CASE.
 The adverbial function is not expressed in the subordination, but in the morphological case.
-While we do not use the UD labels advcl (or advmod) in CDLI annotation, these are derived for the UD export as follows:
+While the use of `advcl` and `advmod` is limited in CDLI annotation, these are derived for the UD export as follows:

 	acl+LOC, TERM, EQU, etc. => advcl
 	acl+GEN => acl (modifying a noun)